jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/tuning.rst

 * The numerical hyperparameters are low-level

-    * Specifies the details of the algorithm's variant a
+    * Specifies the details of the algorithm's implementation

 * An *evolutionary computation algorithm instance* is one that has all the necessary hyperparameters set